-People meet all manner of challenges in dealing with the complexities of modern organisational life; unrelenting pressure to compete, to achieve more with less, to re-think and re-deploy in order to survive and thrive in a changing world.
-Solving immediate problems, however, can sometimes leave deeper issues undiscovered and unresolved.
+How do you bring leadership to bear to engage people in meeting the challenging complexities of modern organisational life?
+We all experience unrelenting pressure to compete, to achieve more with less, to re-think and re-deploy in order to survive and thrive in our fast-changing world.
+However, by solving these immediate problems we can sometimes reveal deeper issues.

-A different kind of leadership is required to go into this uncharted territory, usually requiring a team effort, an innovative process and skilled facilitation.
+As we are drawn into this uncharted territory we need a different kind of learning and also to change the way we relate.
 Independent facilitation of open-ended enquiry enables leadership teams to break through to new potential, developing both external strategies and internal capabilities.

 - People willingly take individual responsibility for collective action

-- Mutual knowledge and respect are manifest in their behaviour
+- Mutual knowledge and respect manifest in their behaviour

-- They manage risks and constantly learn from feedback
+- They manage risks and rapidly learn from feedback

-- Let us explore with you the issues you face and design a way of working that will help you make significant progress.
+Let us explore with you the issues you face and co-design ways of working that will help you make significant progress.

-Groups from different divisions need to rapidly become one team to drive a new venture.
-It is important that this team becomes very effective very quickly, before dysfunctions set in.
-There is a tension between the need to show quick wins and the need to invest time and energy in co-designing the future.
-What sort of process will satisfy both in order to get the best outcome?
+- To drive a new venture, groups from different divisions of a major utility needed to rapidly merge into one team.
+It was important this combined group became very effective very quickly, before inherited dysfunctions set in.
+There was tension between the need to show quick wins and the need to invest time and energy in co-designing the future.
+Because CMC’s process directly addressed this conflict, the new group produced innovative long-term outcomes.